Mon–Fri 9am–6pm

 Owner-occupied

-Assessed on business trading history, affordability and the property value.
+Assessed on business trading history, profit, debt service ability, and the property value.

 Investment

-Assessed on rental income, tenant strength, void risk and property value.
+Assessed on rental income, tenant covenant strength, lease terms, void risk, and property value.

 Semi-commercial

-Mixed-use properties (e.g. flat above shop) assessed on blended basis.
+Mixed-use properties (e.g. flat above shop) assessed on blended basis — both residential and commercial income.

 Portfolio

-Multiple commercial properties assessed on overall portfolio performance.
+Multiple commercial properties assessed on overall portfolio performance and aggregate DSCR.

 Commercial mortgages are not regulated by the FCA.
 This means lenders have more flexibility to consider adverse credit — but it also means you have less consumer protection than on regulated residential products.